 - Previous history(s) of preterm labor and/or birth

 - Previous history(s) of miscarriage

 - Multiple pregnancy

-- Contraindication of sexual relations due to the risk of contractions
+- No sexual relations due to risk of contractions

-Overall, for most women, it is possible to continue breastfeeding, especially because breastfeeding offers nutritional and immunological benefits when commercial products for infants do not.
-The decision to continue or not to breastfeed during pregnancy is the mother’s.
-Note that pregnancy and lactation both require additional energy for the mother.
-Fatigue is also often felt in the latter.
-It is therefore important that the mother eats properly and sufficiently.
-For more information, click here.
+All in all, for the majority of women, it is possible to continue breastfeeding their child, especially since breastfeeding offers nutritional and immunological benefits that commercial infant formulas do not.
+The decision to continue breastfeeding during pregnancy is up to the mother.
+It should be noted that both pregnancy and breastfeeding are energy demanding for the mother.
+Fatigue is often felt from the latter.
+It is important that the mother eat adequately and sufficiently.
+To learn more, click here.